aditichhajed/Self-Driving-Car-Simulation/README.md

 ## Overview

-The goal of this project is to train a neural network to drive a car in a simulator using the NVIDIA model architecture.
+The goal of this project is to train a neural network to drive a car in a simulator.
 The model learns from a dataset of images captured from a car's cameras and corresponding steering angles.